galbalazs87/fend-frogger/README.md

 # Classic Arcade Game Clone

+## How to run the game?

+#### On this repository click on "Clone or Download" button and download the project as a .ZIP file.
+Then extract the .ZIP file on your computer and open the "index.html" in your favourite browser.

 ## Where to play the game

-Feel free to try the game [using this link](http://galbalazs.co.hu/arcadegame/)!
+#### Feel free to try the game [using this link](http://galbalazs.co.hu/arcadegame/)!

 ## How to play the game